timombre/face_recognition_only_cpp/README.md

     sudo apt install ffmpeg
     ffmpeg -i /dev/video0 /PATH-FOR-VID/LABEL.mkv #modify dev/video0 if needed and choose your path ffmpeg -i /PATH-FOR-VID/LABEL.mkv -vf fps=2 /PATH-FOR-IMAGES/LABEL_%04d.jpg -hide_banner

+Note : This is just for code testing, it is a very bad way to create a data set as all pictures will have the same back ground and global features.
+If you already have independant pictures use them.

 Arrange your dataset in below order :